Sweden: Vegetation

 Southern deciduous forest zone, also known as the nemoral region, the southern deciduous forest zone is a part of a larger vegetation zone which also includes Denmark and large parts of Central Europe.
 It has to a rather large degree become agricultural areas, but larger and smaller forests still exist.
 The region is characterised by a large wealth of trees and shrubs.
 The beech is the most dominant tree, but oak can also form smaller forests.
 Elm at one time formed forests, but have been heavily reduced due to Dutch Elm disease.
 Other important trees and shrubs in this zone include hornbeam, elder, hazel, fly honeysuckle, linden (lime), spindle, yew, alder buckthorn, blackthorn, aspen, European rowan, Swedish whitebeam, juniper, European holly, ivy, dogwood, goat willow, larch, bird cherry, wild cherry, maple, ash, alder along creeks, and in sandy soil birch compete with pine.
 Spruce is not native but between approximately 1870 and 1980, large areas were planted with it.
 During the last 40–50 years large areas of former spruce plantings have been replanted with deciduous forest.

 Southern coniferous forest zone, also known as the boreo-nemoral region, is delimited by the oak's northern natural limit (limes norrlandicus) and the Spruce's southern natural limit, between the southern deciduous zone and the Taiga farther north.
 In the southern parts of this zone the coniferous species are found, mainly spruce and pine, mixed with various deciduous trees.
 Birch grows largely everywhere.
 The beech's northern boundary crosses this zone.
 Although in its natural area, also planted Spruce are common, and such woods are very dense, as the spruces can grow very tight, especially in this vegetation zone's southern areas.

 The northern coniferous forest zone or the Taiga begins north of the natural boundary of the oak.
 Of deciduous species the birch is the only one of significance.
 Pine and spruce are dominant, but the forests are slowly but surely more sparsely grown the farther towards the north it gets.
 In the extreme north is it difficult to state the trees forms true forests at all, due to the large distances between the trees.

 The alpine-birch zone, in the Scandinavian mountains, depending on both latitude and altitude, is an area where only a smaller kind of birch (Betula pubescens or B.tortuosa) can grow.
 Where this vegetation zone ends, no trees grow at all: the bare mountain zone.

 Sweden had a 2019 Forest Landscape Integrity Index mean score of 5.35/10, ranking it 103rd globally out of 172 countries.
 Sweden was ranked sixth in the Environmental Performance Index in 2024.
 The index combines various indicators around known issues around the world, and measures how good they fit in among each countries on a scale.
-Sweden scores good in parameters like air pollution, air quality, waste management, sanitation and drinking water etc.
+Sweden scores well in parameters like air pollution, air quality, waste management, sanitation and drinking water etc.